CONSULTATION FEE RANGE

 - Any patient approved by the Compassionate Use Board that doesn’t have a medical condition on the list

-- Chronic and severe pain lasting longer than 14 days, if a non-opioid prescription or a physical intervention such as chiropractic care doesn’t work.
+- Chronic and severe pain lasting longer than 14 days if a non-opioid prescription or a physical intervention such as chiropractic care doesn’t work.

 When you get a Utah MMJ Card, there are limits on the type of cannabis you can buy and other rules to discuss.
 We outline such information in this section.

-How Much Cannabis Can I Purchase & Possess in Utah?
+How Much Cannabis Can I Buy & Possess?

 It is only legal to use MMJ in a private residence.